 What Will it Cost to Hire a Personal Injury or Disability Attorney?

-Most disability lawyers will not charge any upfront fees when taking on a disability case, and will instead only charge a fee if they win the case.
-This is referred to as a “contingency fee”, meaning the lawyer receiving payment is contingent on winning the case.
-This contingency fee will typically be 25% of the past-due benefits their client is awarded, up to $6000.
-If no past-due benefits are awarded, the lawyer receives no fee.
-When you hire a disability lawyer, you will be asked to sign a fee agreement that will allow the Social Security Administration to pay your lawyer the appropriate amount directly from your past-due benefits, should you be awarded any.
+Most disability lawyers will not charge any upfront fees when taking on a disability case.
+They will instead only charge a fee if they win the case.
+We call this a “contingency fee”.
+This means the lawyer must win the case before receiving payment.
+This contingency fee usually falls around 25% of the past-due benefits their client receives, up to a certain amount.
+If the judge doesn’t award past-due benefits, the lawyer receives no fee.
+When you hire a disability lawyer, you must sign a fee agreement that will allow the Social Security Administration to pay your lawyer the appropriate amount directly from your past-due benefits, should you be awarded any.